Estimating the Uncertainty in Emotion Class Labels with Utterance-Specific Dirichlet Priors

 \section{Uncertainty Estimation in Emotions}

-To model the uncertainty caused by subjective emotion expression and perception, and also by ambiguous emotion annotation, we propose revising the training target for each utterance from a single one-hot hard label (or categorical or 1-of-$K$ label) to a continuous-valued \textit{categorical distribution} over the emotion classes.
+To model the uncertainty caused by subjective emotion perception and evaluation, we propose revising the training target for each utterance from a single one-hot hard label (or categorical or 1-of-$K$ label) to a continuous-valued \textit{categorical distribution} over the emotion classes.
 For $\Omega_{\leq1/3}$ utterances, this allows the consideration of scenarios where majority unique labels do not exist (\textit{e.g.} the `ABC' and `AABBC' cases in Table~\ref{tab: example majority unique}).
-And for $\Omega_{2/3}$ utterances, it avoids the problem that not all original hard labels are represented by majority voting (\textit{e.g.} the `AAB' and `AABC' cases in Table~\ref{tab: example majority unique}).
+For $\Omega_{2/3}$ utterances, it avoids the problem that not all original hard labels are represented by majority voting (\textit{e.g.} the `AAB' and `AABC' cases in Table~\ref{tab: example majority unique}).
 To learn such a categorical distribution, a frequentist approach is used to obtain a ``soft'' label for training using the MLE of the distribution for each utterance.
 Next, an alternative Bayesian approach is proposed that estimates a separate Dirichlet prior for each utterance.
-These two approaches can be combined by interpolating KL loss with DPN loss.
+These two approaches can be combined by interpolating the KL loss with the DPN loss.
 Finally, a method to evaluate the performance for uncertainty estimation of the 5-way AER systems is proposed.